nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Syntax for each command adheres to the structure laid out in the [help command section](#example-command-help-message---add-person---help)
 - Every command has a `-h` and `--help` flag available to see their help message
-- Words in `UPPER_CASE` are parameters to be supplied by the user
+- Parameters are in uppercase and wrapped with angle brackets, e.g. `<PARAMETER>`
 - Flags and parameters in square brackets (`[]`) are optional
-- Flags can be specified in any order, however, parameters must always come before flags
+- Flags and parameters can be specified in any order
+- Flags and parameters wrapped with brackets (`()`) indicates that at least 1 flag/parameter inside the brackets is must be specified
 - Parameters with ellipsis (`...`) behind them means that more than 1 parameter can be specified
 - If an extra parameter is specified, the command will not execute and an error message will be displayed
 </div>